Dr Abid Khan

 Deputy Medical Director

-Dr Jayanth Srinivas commenced in post as Deputy Medical Director on the 01 February 2022.
-This new role will involve him deputising for Dr Abid Khan (Medical Director) and representing him at Integrated Care System forums such as the Clinical Senate.
+Dr Jayanth Srinivas commenced in post as Deputy Medical Director in February 2022.
+This new role will involve him deputising for Dr Abid Khan, Medical Director and representing him at Integrated Care System forms such as the Clinical Senate.
 He will also support medical leaders in the care groups.

 Dr Muhammad Gul